Practical advice for the system in response to the NatPSA for Attention Deficit Hyperactivity Disorder (ADHD) medicines.

 Prescribing available medicines to treat ADHD contains an overview of the supply picture and indicates which methylphenidate modified-release brands are bioequivalent to each other.

-Considerations when prescribing modified-release methylphenidate contains a summary of the pharmacokinetic profiles for methylphenidate brands currently licensed in the UK.
+Prescribing and switching between modified-release methylphenidate contains a summary of the pharmacokinetic profiles for methylphenidate brands currently licensed in the UK.
 This can be used to support product selection.

 Unlicensed medicines